Call MVCC Admissions

 Apply to MVCC

 This certificate prepares students to fill careers as electronic technicians in the field of linear electronics and telecommunications.
 All courses apply toward the A.A.S. degree in Electrical Engineering Technology.

 Goals & Outcomes

-To develop basic skills to prepare the student for a career as an electrical service technician.
+Goal 1 Develop basic skills to prepare the student for a career in the electrical service/maintenance field.

-Students will be able to analyze, implement, and troubleshoot basic analog and digital circuitry.
+- 3a) Students will be able to analyze and implement basic electrical systems.

 MA121 Fund Coll Math 1